Cap Rate

 Related Terms

-• Net Operating Income (NOI): The income generated from a property, excluding expenses such as property taxes and maintenance fees.
+• Net Operating Income (NOI): The income generated by a property after deducting operating expenses like maintenance and property taxes.

-• Current Market Value: The price a property would sell for under current market conditions.
+• Market Value: The current worth of a property as determined by market conditions.

 Previous Article